Quantum Achievability Proof via Collision Relative Entropy: Quantum hypothesis testing

-where $M$ is a positive real number to be determined.
+\end{theorem} \begin{proof} Consider the POVM with elements and where $M$ is a positive real number to be determined.
 Observe that the choice of this POVM is motivated by the proof of Theorem~\ref{thm:oshot1}.
 The probability of type I error is equal to

 Then using Theorem~\ref{thm:collision-spectrum} we have